lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

   Cycle Count: 151
 ```

-You can also use [coconutBattery 2.6.6](resources/coconutBattery_2.6.6.zip) from [coconut-flavor](https://coconut-flavour.com/coconutbattery/) to read this information.
+You can also open up System Profiler to get this info, or even use [coconutBattery 2.6.6](resources/coconutBattery_2.6.6.zip) from [coconut-flavor](https://coconut-flavour.com/coconutbattery/) to read this information.

 <figure>
   <img src="images/coconutbattery.jpg" alt="coconutBattery UI">